Bay Area Academy Staff

 Program Operations Manager

 Emily Katz is a licensed MFT and earned her Masters in Counseling Psychology from the University of San Francisco.
 In the last 10 years she’s worked with late age adults, as well as children and families within Child Welfare.
 Prior to her work at BAA, she focused on permanency efforts for youth in foster care in San Francisco.
 In her spare time she loves to travel, bake, cook and she’s an avid runner, finishing the Honolulu and San Francisco marathons.
-These days, you’ll most likely find her hiking in the East Bay with her Dalmatian or trying to keep up with her toddler.
+These days you’ll likely find her hiking in the East Bay with her Dalmatian, Marlo, or camping with family.

-Angela Giorgio joined BAA as the Southern Training Assistant in February 2014.
-In May 2015 she transitioned to the Regional Registrar Coordinator position.
-Prior to BAA she was an entrepreneur in business start-up and operations management.
+Angela joined BAA in February 2014 and has enjoyed sharing her skillset in roles as a Training Assisitant, Fiscal Assistant,and Regional/Registrar Coordinator.
+She started in the Techonolgy Specialist postion in July 2019.
+Prior to working with BAA she was an entrepreneur in business start-up and operations management.
 Her time off is spent with family, enjoying the outdoors, cooking and traveling.

 Bernadette Malabanan is a San Jose State University graduate with a degree in Psychology.
 She began working at BAA as a temporary Administrative and Fiscal Assistant.
 In April 2018, she transitioned to the Event Planning Coordinator role.
 Outside of work, Bernadette enjoys binge watching her favorite TV shows, trying out new restaurants, and cheering on the Golden State Warriors.